Frequently Asked Questions About Applying to Arcadia

 How many letters of recommendation do I need?

-We ask for two, one from a teacher of an academic subject and one from your school counselor.
+We ask for one from a teacher of an academic subject or your school counselor.
 You are certainly welcome to send additional letters, but they are not required.

 I am an art student.
 How do I schedule my portfolio review?